Reviewing Great Ajax Corp. (AJX)'s and Gaming and Leisure Properties Inc. (NASDAQ:GLPI)'s results | New Business Observer

 |3.00

 Roughly 76.9% of Great Ajax Corp. shares are held by institutional investors while 92.7% of Gaming and Leisure Properties Inc. are owned by institutional investors.
 Great Ajax Corp.’s share held by insiders are 1.3%.
-On the other hand, insiders held about 0.1% of Gaming and Leisure Properties Inc.’s shares.
+Competitively, 0.1% are Gaming and Leisure Properties Inc.’s share held by insiders.

 Performance